maptimeLA/craftmap_adventure/README.md

 * Find a community partner willing to display the finished (or growing) quilt.
   * Opodz in Little Tokyo.
-  * The Craft and Folk Art Museum (CAFAM) in Mid City.
+  * The Craft and Folk Art Museum (CAFAM) in Mid-Wilshire.